yasmin-aumeeruddy/snl-kube-health/README.md

 ## Deploy Java microservices

-Let's begin by ensuring your Kubernetes environment is set up by running.
-MiniKube will be set up in around about a minute once you see the following message in the terminal `Done!
-Thank you for using minikube!`.
-Now run the following command to double check MiniKube is deployed:
+Let's begin by ensuring your Kubernetes environment is set up by running by executing the following command in the terminal:

 `kubectl version`

-If the command returns the versions of your kubectl client and cluster, the environment is configured.
-Otherwise, repeat the previous command until the command returns the versions.

 Now that you have your Kubernetes cluster up and running, you can deploy your microservices using the following command: